NET WORTH: Unknown

 JEWISH FUNDING AREAS: Education & Youth, Community Organizations, Israel Advocacy, Policy,

-OVERVIEW: The mission of the Jacobson Family Foundation is to "accelerate and bolster the success of nonprofit organizations with the highest potential to achieve breakthrough results on some of the most pressing problems facing the United States and the Jewish people."
+OVERVIEW: The mission of the one8 Foundation, formerly known as the Jacobson Family Foundation, is to "accelerate and bolster the success of nonprofit organizations with the highest potential to achieve breakthrough results on some of the most pressing problems facing the United States and the Jewish people."
 Jonathon Jacobson and his wife Joanna support a number of Jewish organizations annually, both in the U.S. (primarily in the Northeast), and in Israel.
 The foundation held more than half a billion in assets and gave away more than $26 million in a recent tax year.
 The foundation has a website but at the time of this report was being updated.

 BACKGROUND: Jonathon Jacobson graduated with a B.S. in Economics from the Wharton School and an M.B.A. from Harvard Business School.
 He served as a senior equity portfolio manager of Harvard Management Co, and vice president of Equity Arbitrage Group at Shearson Lehman Brothers in New York.
 He cofounded Highfields Capital Management, L.P.